frame11/VAPy/README.md

 ####Vapp()
 Base superclass of the Vapp framework.
 Initializes VAPy and loads Profile.
 Initializes the Records class which provides local data persistence for the applicaiton.

-config.json attributes:
+user defined config.json attributes:
+- *app_name* is the name of the applicaiton
 - *target_subverse*  is a list of one or more subverses (strings) that the application will read and write content to and from.
+- *target_content* is a list of string values determining which forms of content to look at.

+predefined config.json attributes:
-- *nsfw* is a boolean value.
-If False, the application ignores all NSFW flagged content. **NOTE** This does not cause posts by the bot to be flagged NSFW.
+- *nsfw* is a boolean value, default False.
+If False, the application ignores all NSFW flagged content.
-- *adult_app* is a boolean value.
+- *adult_app* is a boolean value, default False.
 If True, all posts by application are flagged NSFW.
+- *store_view_cache* is a boolean value, default False.
+If True, view cache is persistent across sesssions.
+-

 ####Response Bot(Vapp)
 A Voat application that searches Voat content, and upon finding a match for user provided regex pattern(s) constructs a post and response.

 config.json attributes:
 - *target_content*  is a list of one or more subverses that the bot will read and write content to and from.